 Variable ND filters are ring-mounted and fairly thick, meaning you’ll need to be careful using them at wide focal lengths or risk vignetting.

 Variable ND filters are perfect for situations where you just need to slow the exposure down enough to get the desired motion effect.
-They offer enough filtration to do the job, and if conditions change, you can adjust the filter without having to switch it for a different strength one.
+They offer enough filtration to do the job, and if conditions change, you can adjust the filter without having to switch it for a different strength.

 These prevent you from having to purchase a different screw-on filter size for each lens diameter (usually listed as 77 mm, 72 mm, etc.).
 One could then just purchase an ND filter that fits their largest lens, and use what’s called a “step-up adaptor” to have this same ND filter fit on any smaller lenses.

-If you enjoy the site, don’t forget to subscribe, we will inform you if only there is a new article posted.
+If you enjoy the site, don’t forget to subscribe, We will inform you if there is a new article posted.